-I’ve been sharing my love of tea this year — both for the caffeine as a busy, nursing mom and for the pleasure of snuggling up with a warm cuppa in a variety of flavors — and several of you have asked how I organize my teas, so I thought I’d give you a peek inside my tea cabinet!
+I’ve been sharing my love of tea this year — both for the caffeine as a busy nursing mom and for the pleasure of snuggling up with a warm cuppa in a variety of flavors — and several of you have asked how I organize my tea collection, so I thought I’d give you a peek inside my tea cabinet!

-Actually, for a while I just had the cardboard boxes of teas stacked precariously on the shelf, but that got old real fast as they inevitably toppled over while I was digging through them.
-It also made it hard for my sweet big girls to make me or themselves a cup of tea, so I started searching for ways to organize them, and I finally settled on these gorgeous (and affordable!) bamboo boxes.
+Actually, for a while, I just had the cardboard boxes of teas stacked precariously on the shelf, but that got old quickly as they inevitably toppled over while digging through them.
+It also made it hard for my sweet big girls to make me or themselves a cup of tea, so I started searching for ways to organize them, and I finally settled on these gorgeous (and affordable!) bamboo boxes for my collection.